 II.
 FORGIVENESS APPLICATION

-The SBA released the revised PPP Loan Forgiveness Application on June 16, which, along with the Interim Final Rule regarding loan forgiveness on May 22, and FAQ on August 4, 2020, include the following key features:
+The SBA released the revised PPP Loan Forgiveness Application on June 16, which, along with the Interim Final Rule regarding loan forgiveness on May 22, and FAQ on release throughout August 2020, include the following key features:

 - Payroll Cost Calculations (must be at least 60% of amount requested in forgiveness application in order to receive fully forgiveness):